 Change is inevitable, especially when you’re running a business.

-Why businesses need a solid change request process
+How does a change request process work?

 Key components of change request management

-1. Determine if the request is in scope or out of scope
+Determining if the request is in scope or out of scope

-3. Initiate the change request approval workflow
+Initiating the change request approval workflow

 Once the right stakeholders approve a request, managers need to communicate the changes to the team.
 Without proper communication, even the best change request management process will be ineffective.
-This part of the process should also include a follow-up with the client if the request originated from them or will impact deliverables.
+This part of the process should also include a follow-up with the client if the request originated from them or if it will impact deliverables.

 - Major: These changes significantly impact a project or deliverable, affecting timelines and budgets.
 Major changes should go all the way to the top of an organization for approval.